Participating in our 2021 CSA

 (1) - Determine where you fall on our sliding scale

 A sliding scale is a payment model that asks CSA members to pay a price for their share that reflects their access to resources.
-Those who can are asked to pay a bit more for their share, so that members with fewer financial resources can pay a price that is more within their means.
-It's a form of mutual support between CSA members and farmers that makes sure that affordable, fresh, and nourishing food is accessible to everyone in our community!
+Those able are asked to pay a bit more for their share, so that members with fewer financial resources can pay a price more within their means.
+It's a form of mutual support between CSA members and farmers to ensure that affordable, fresh, and nourishing food is accessible to anyone who wants it!

-We ask each CSA member to reflect on their access to financial resources to determine which of the following price tiers is appropriate for them.
-We provide some resources below to help guide CSA members toward their appropriate location on the sliding scale, but ultimately, each CSA member determines what price they are wholeheartedly willing and able to pay.
+We ask each CSA member to reflect honestly on their financial access to determine which of the following price tiers is appropriate for them.
+We provide some guidelines below to help CSA find their appropriate location on the sliding scale, but ultimately, each CSA member determines what price they are wholeheartedly willing and able to pay.

 Any CSA member who is unsure what to pay, or who would prefer not to participate in our sliding scale is invited to pay the market rate of $30/week.
 If you have any questions about our sliding scale not answered on the website, you may email us!

 Our sliding scale is outlined in the table below.
-If you need additional guidance in finding your appropriate location on the sliding scale, we suggest referring to these living wage calculations from MIT.
+If you'd like to know more about what qualifies as "low" or "high " income in Delaware county, we suggest referring to these living wage tables from MIT.

 However, income alone does not completely reflect one’s financial status.
 Please also consider the following when deciding what you will pay on the sliding scale.